RGodwinDev/AdventofCode2023/README.md

 		I just brute forced both part1 and part2, although I know there is an O(1) solution out there.

 	I changed from bruteforce to using the quadratic formula everyone else was using.
-	It now runs < 1ms instead of ~125ms.
+	It now runs about 1ms instead of ~125ms.
 	I also implemented parsing from a file instead of hard coding the numbers in.

 Day 7 - Camel Cards